coder/coder/docs/install/upgrade.md

 ```

 The script will unpack the new `coder` binary version over the one currently installed.
-Once this is run, you can restart Coder with the following command (if running
+Next, you can restart Coder with the following command (if running it as a system
-it as a system service):
+service):

 ```console
 systemctl restart coder